michaelmcandrew/civicrm-user-guide-gitbook/case-management/set-up.md

 To add a case type:

 1. Go to **Administer > CiviCase > Case Types**.
 2. Click **New Case Type**.
 Enter a "Title" and an optional "Description" of the case type.

     The case type has both a "Title" and a "Name".
 The title will be displayed to users, and the name is used internally by CiviCRM.
 CiviCRM will autofill the name field.
 (The default name is usually fine, but advanced user may unlock and change the name.
 Once the case type is created, the name should not be changed.)

-3. Include **Case Roles**
+3. Include **Case Roles**.
 This section lists the types of people who are involved in the case in some way.
 Roles listed here will be automatically included in each case when a new case is opened.

     Select the roles that you wish to be included in the case type from the "Add role" drop-down shown below the listing of roles.

     If you need to create a new custom role for your case type, click the drop-down, and type the name of the new role into the field.
 As well as displaying any matches from the existing list of roles, you will also see a blue bar containing your keyed entry, underlined.
 Simply click on this to define the new role.
 The new role will be created when you save your new case type.
 Using this method you can quickly create as many new roles as you need for your case type.

     As each role is selected or created, it appears in the listing of Roles, where you can further set "Assign to Creator" and "Is Manager" options:

     -   Any role marked with "Assign to Creator" is then automatically assigned to the person who creates the case.
     -   You may also mark one of the roles as the manager.
 The case manager's name will be displayed prominently in case listings and reports.

     Specific people may be assigned to case-roles -- after a case has been opened.

     New roles/relationship types created through the Case Type interface are individual-to-individual relationships.
 If you want roles that are individual-to-organisation relationships then, once you have finished creating your case type, you can change the relationship definition at **Administer > Customize Data and Screens > Relationship Types**.
     There you will also be able to review and edit other details of the roles/relationships if you need to.
 ![](../_edit/static/CiviCase_Roles.png)

 4. Include **Activities**
 When working on a case, the user has access to a drop-down menu in the case summary enabling them to quickly record a new activity as part of the case.
 For example, if the case manager looks at a case and decides